 It is important that students are here every day of class and arrive on time.
 If a child needs to miss a day of camp or will be late, please let GSA/VSC know in advance with as much notice as possible.
 If a child misses a day of camp, tuition will not be prorated.

 Campers will need to pack a snack and lunch each day of camp.
 We will break mid-morning for snack.
 Please pack a sack lunch and a drink.
 Please also include any utensils your child may need.
 We encourage students to bring a water bottle.
 Scripts will be distributed to campers as the play is being developed.
 Students will be expected to return each day with their scripts.

 Campers should dress comfortably, but please, NO FLIP-FLOPS or CROCS.
 Please be aware that our students move a lot and sit on the floor for some parts of their classes and workshops.

-On the last day, campers will share their production of Tales from a Garbage Dump with family and friends.
-The performance will take place at 2:00 pm on Friday, July 8th.
+On the last day, campers will share their production of A LIGHT IN THE THEATRE with family and friends.
+The performance will take place at 2:00 pm on the final Friday of each camp.

 Our Summer Theatre Camp directors work to ensure a positive, safe, and fun environment for children.
 Our mature and professional team contributes their experience, knowledge, and enthusiasm to provide an unforgettable camp experience for children and families.